Lunarequest/NightPDF/readme.md

 It uses Electron but my eyes dont care.

 This is a fork of [eleloya/NightPDF](https://github.com/eleloya/NightPDF) which is no longer maintained by eleloya.
 I sadly can not build or support Mac os directly.
-All prs will be accepted
+All prs realated to Macos will be accepted

 ![NightPDF screencast](docs/nightpdf.gif?raw=true)